 Make sure you see the tickets BEFORE paying for them.
 If purchase concert tickets from an individual, ask the seller to send you proof of purchase.
 My recommended ask for proof is a screen recording of them going from your conversation to the app that has the ticket(s).

 A screenshot of the ticket with the barcode covered up or a screenshot of the confirmation email sent from the original purchase are other options but can easily be manipulated and faked.
 Either way, make sure to analyze the video and/or screenshot to look for any discrepancies.
 Don’t be afraid to send it to a friend to get a second pair of eyes on it.
+Or ask them to forward you the original email.

 Use a credit card to pay third-party sellers.
 Unlike services like Venmo or CashApp, credit cards typically offer protection if you need to dispute a charge.
 Do not, and I mean DO NOT under any circumstances, wire transfer money to pay for tickets.